FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/application.rst

 .. centered:: Figure 14.12‑15 Force sensor zero calibration

-4)According to the current end installation, configure the load data on the "End Load" interface, and configure the tool coordinate data, tool type and installation location on the "Tool Coordinates" interface.
+4) According to the current end installation, configure the load data on the "End Load" interface, and configure the tool coordinate data, tool type and installation location on the "Tool Coordinates" interface.

 .. image:: application/032.png
    :width: 4in